jasp-stats/jaspAudit/inst/help/auditselection.md

 #### Variables

-**Record ID's:** A unique non-missing identifyer for every transaction in the population.
+**Record ID's:** A unique non-missing identifier for every transaction in the population.
 The row number of the transactions may suffice.

 *Base effects on options*: Enables the option add selection counter to data.